Wonder if there are Grad Schools That Don’t Require GRE that you could apply to? The short answer is yes!

 That stated, just because the GRE may be taken out of the admissions equation, it doesn’t mean a grad school has low standards.
 Fit the pieces of the puzzle together to learn all you need to know about grad schools that don’t require GRE scores.

+DID YOU KNOW?
 In the graduate school admissions process, the level of emphasis that is placed upon GRE scores often varies widely between schools and University departments.

 No GRE Required: Five Common Policies That Waive the GRE